StryderDev/ApexStats/README.md

 Get user stats, Battle Royale and Arenas map rotations, and more.
 Start by typing `/` for a list of commands.

+## Contribute

+Currently, the ability to contribute to this project is limited.
+Since some of the APIs are locked behind my own servers, it's not possible to get (as much) data from them, and therefor the bot might not work as intended.
+I do plan on changing this in the future, but at the moment it's not meant to scale to multiple bots at once.
+Please keep any contributions to fixing errors or updating info in the /data/ folder.
+Thanks!

 ## Current Features

 -   User statistics for PC, PlayStation, and Xbox